-- Students may not request more than four (4) interview days in any four-week clerkship. - Students may not request more than two (2) interview days over any two-week clerkship. - Students may not request flextime at the beginning of a trimester. - Students are required to formulate a makeup plan with their preceptor. - Special permission is required from the Office of Clinical Education if a waiver of these restrictions is necessary.
+- Students may not request more than four (4) days in any four-week clerkship. - Students may not request more than two (2) days over any two-week clerkship. - Students may not request flextime at the beginning of a trimester. - Students are required to formulate a makeup plan with their preceptor. - Special permission is required from the Office of Clinical Education if a waiver of these restrictions is necessary. - COMLEX-USA Level 2-Cognitive Evaluation (CE) and United States Medical Licensing Examination (USMLE) Examinations: Students are allowed one (1) day for travel to, one (1) day for the test, and one (1) day for travel back.
+No makeup plan is expected.